Machine Learning Server in the Cloud

 Azure virtual machines with Machine Learning Server

 You can provision an Azure virtual machine, running either a Windows or Linux operating system, that already has Machine Learning Server with both R and Python support.
+In the Azure portal, you can search for "machine learning server" to see your options for the most current release.
+The following screenshot happens to show version 9.3.
+Other versions might be available but this gives you an idea of what to expect.

 Follow these links to get started: